 I felt very confident using the system.

-I needed to learn a lot of things before I could get with this system.
+I needed to learn a lot of things before I could get going with this system.

-The overall score runs from 0 to 100, depicting how friendly the feature or website really seems to the users.
-SUS score’s reliability has proven accurate and dependable over the decades by several disinterested parties, despite being much simpler and more economical than other similar evaluating methods.
+The overall score runs from 0 to 100, indicating how friendly the feature or website seems to the users.
+SUS scores have been proven accurate and dependable over the decades by several disinterested parties, despite being much simpler and more economical than other similar evaluation methods.

-Needless to say that none of all these has any point if you fail or neglect to integrate these valuable insights into your development efforts.
-Set your priorities and try to implement all, if possible, the recommendations your users and team member came up with after studying the data of the usability testing.
+Needless to say, none of this has any point if you neglect to integrate these valuable insights into your development efforts.
+Set your priorities and try to implement as many as possible of the recommendations that arose from analyzing the usability testing data.

 Accurate usability testing requires time, effort and certain expenses – but, when done correctly, it can pave the way for the success of your project and further growth of your business.